MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/BladeView.md

   - vb
 ---

-# BladeView XAML Control
+# BladeView

-The [BladeView Control](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.bladeview) provides a container to host [BladeItem](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.bladeitem) as extra detail pages in, for example, a master-detail scenario.
+The [BladeView](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.bladeview) control provides a container to host [BladeItem](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.bladeitem) as extra detail pages in, for example, a master-detail scenario.
 The control is based on how the Azure Portal works.

 > [!div class="nextstepaction"]
 > [Try it in the sample app](uwpct://Controls?sample=BladeView)